 645.410.
-Subpoenas and subpoenas duces tecum may be issued under this article for attendance at the hearing and for production of documents at any reasonable time and place or at the hearing...
+Subpoenas and subpoenas duces tecum may be issued under this article for attendance at the hearing and for production of documents at any reasonable time and place or at the hearing.

 Comment.
 Section 645.410 supersedes a portion of former Section 11510.
-This article gives all adjudicating agencies, and attorneys for parties, subpoena power.
-See Section 645,420 (issuance of subpoena).
+This article gives subpoena power to all adjudicating agencies and attorneys for parties.
+See Section

+- 1 645.420 (issuance of subpoena).
 The Coastal Commission previously lacked statutory subpoena power.
-This section also broadens former law to allow a subpoena duces tecum to provide documents at any reasonable time and place rather than only at the hearing.
+This section also broadens former law to allow a subpoena duces tecum to - provide documents at any reasonable time and place rather than only at the hearing.